 \section{Introduction}

 In a team theoretic setup where the decision makers share a common goal, the decision makers do not wish to hide information to improve the performance since revealing more information does not lead to a degradation of system performance.
-Therefore, in such setups, if there is no constraint on messages to transmit between the decision makers such as a power constraint or a limited bandwidth requirement, a decision maker can always reveal more information without causing any performance loss.
-On the other hand, in a game theoretic (strategic) setup involving decision makers with misaligned goals, revealing more information may hurt some or even all of the decision makers \cite{Bassan03}.
+Therefore, in such setups, if there is no constraint on messages to transmit between the decision makers, such as a power constraint or a limited bandwidth requirement, a decision maker can always reveal more information without causing any performance loss.
+On the other hand, in a game theoretic (strategic) setup involving decision makers with misaligned goals, revealing more information may hurt some or even all of the decision makers \citep*{Bassan03}.
 Hence, a decision maker in a strategic setting needs to take misaligned goals into account while designing what information to reveal to another decision maker.
 We may consider two main themes which lead to misaligned objectives for the decision makers.
-In the first theme, the decision makers employ different costs function, e.g., a decision maker wishes to mislead another decision maker, see e.g., \cite{SaritasTAC2017}, \cite{AkyolProcIEEE2017} and \cite{TreustJET2019}.
-The second theme is concerned with the case when the decision makers have subjective beliefs regarding prior probability distributions of unknown parameters, which leads to misaligned objectives for the decision makers even though they employ the same cost function, see e.g., \cite{BasarTAC85}, \cite{MismatchArxiv} and \cite{SaritasTSP2019}.
-These both lead to a game theoretic setup where a suitable equilibrium concept such as the Nash equilibrium and the Stackelberg equilibrium is to be used to analyze the system.
+In the first theme, the decision makers employ different cost functions, e.g., a decision maker wishes to mislead another decision maker, see, e.g., \citep*{SaritasTAC2017}, \citep*{AkyolProcIEEE2017} and \citep*{TreustJET2019}.
+The second theme is concerned with the case when the decision makers have subjective beliefs regarding prior probability distributions of unknown parameters.
+This subjectivity leads to misaligned objectives for the decision makers even though they employ the same cost function, see, e.g., \citep*{BasarTAC85}, \citep*{MismatchArxiv} and \citep*{SaritasTSP2019}.
+These both lead to a game theoretic setup where a suitable equilibrium concept, such as the Nash equilibrium and the Stackelberg equilibrium, is to be used to analyze the system.
 These problems fall into the general class of signaling game problems that investigates communication scenarios between decision makers with misaligned objectives.
-In this context, Crawford and Sobel in their seminal paper \cite{CrawfordSobel} introduce a signaling game problem where a biased encoder wishes to convey a scalar source to a decoder, and a message transmission does not induce a cost for the encoder.
-This problem is also referred to as {\it cheap talk} which emphasizes the fact that it is costless to communicate.
-Crawford and Sobel show that under certain technical conditions the encoder must hide information at a Nash equilibrium by employing quantization policies, which holds even though there is no restriction on communication.
-Here, in an equilibrium with a quantization policy, which is referred to as quantized or partition equilibrium, the encoder partitions the observation space into intervals and reveals the interval its observation lies in.
-Thus, it is not possible to have an equilibrium where the encoder reveals its private information completely via employing a linear policy.
+In this context, Crawford and Sobel, in their seminal paper \citep*{CrawfordSobel}, introduce a signaling game problem where a biased encoder wishes to convey a scalar source to a decoder, and a message transmission does not induce a cost for the encoder.
+This problem is also referred to as {\it cheap talk}, which emphasizes that communication is costless.
+Crawford and Sobel show that under certain technical conditions regarding cost functions, the encoder must hide information at a Nash equilibrium by employing quantization policies, which holds even though there is no restriction on communication.
+In an equilibrium with a quantization policy, referred to as quantized or partition equilibrium, the encoder partitions the observation space into intervals and reveals the interval that contains the encoder's observation.
+Crawford and Sobel's result implies that at a Nash equilibrium, the encoder cannot convey its private information completely by employing a linear encoding policy (i.e., transmitting a scaled version of its observation to the decoder).
 This is a striking example where providing more information to the decoder by employing a linear encoder instead of a quantized encoder breaks the equilibrium in a game theoretic setup.
-In this manuscript, we study multi-dimensional sources under quadratic criteria for the cheap talk setup of Crawford and Sobel and investigate properties of Nash equilibrium solutions.
+In this manuscript, we study multi-dimensional sources under quadratic criteria for the cheap talk setup of Crawford and Sobel and investigate the properties of Nash equilibrium solutions.